donaldaverill/meteor-package-serialport/README.md

 Example Meteor app: [meteor-app-example-arduino-serialport](https://github.com/donaldaverill/meteor-app-example-arduino-serialport)

+Notes:
-Note: This package uses serialport version 1.3.1.
+- This package uses serialport version 1.3.1.
 Newer versions seem to have issues.
 See: https://github.com/juliancwirko/meteor-arduino-cylon/issues/1
+- There's no Windows version at the moment.

 To Use
 ------